Polaronic mechanism of Nagaoka ferromagnetism in Hubbard models: Introduction

 To begin, in Sec.~\ref{sec:DMRG}, we first consider square clusters with open boundary conditions and substantiate the formation of Nagaoka polarons as a route to itinerant ferromagnetism at large $U/t$.
 Strictly speaking, such ferromagnetism arises without all the conditions for Nagaoka's theorem being met but for the rest of this work, we adopt the nomenclature ``Nagaoka ferromagnetism'' to label this phenomenon, even though, more accurately, it is only Nagaoka-\textit{type}.
 We then systematically establish the properties of individual polarons---including their energetics, size, and mobility---and discuss their extension to the higher-density regime of interacting polarons.
 Motivated by these observations, we turn thereafter to the study of square-lattice geometries compactified on long cylinders in Sec.~\ref{sec:cylinder}.
 With such cylindrical boundary conditions (open along the cylinder axis and periodic in the transverse direction), in addition to the fully saturated Nagaoka state, we find striped configurations comprising ferromagnetic domains interrupted by domain walls.
-However, irrespective of the global or local natures of the ferromagnetic order, we show the emergence of polaronic quasiparticles with various techniques, including the judicious application of pinning fields and examining specially tailored three-point spin-charge-spin correlation functions.
+Irrespective of the global or local natures of the ferromagnetic order, we show the emergence of polaronic quasiparticles with various techniques, including the judicious application of pinning fields and examining specially tailored three-point spin-charge-spin correlation functions.
+We emphasize however that our results are obtained for finite-size systems and not necessarily for the thermodynamic limit since we cannot rule out phase separation at long length scales \cite{emery1990phase}.
 Our main findings are highlighted in Sec.~\ref{sec:end} and also briefly summarized in Fig.~\ref{fig:summary}, which depicts the different magnetic ground states of the system as the doping concentration is varied.
 Some additional calculations on the one-dimensional version of this model and smaller (square) cylinders are detailed in Appendices \ref{sec:1D} and \ref{sec:CBC}, respectively.